What is a SLAP Lesion?

 SLAP Lesion Treatment

 Non-steroidal anti-inflammatory medications can help to alleviate inflammation.
-Physical therapy (PT) is a remarkable tool to help patients learn to reuse their shoulders and to build muscle strength and stability.
+Physical therapy (PT) is a remarkable tool to help patients learn to reuse their shoulder and to build muscle strength and stability.
 Physical therapists also educate patients on how to avoid reinjury.

 Surgery may be necessary if the non-surgical approaches do not relieve your pain within a few months.
 This can happen due to additional shoulder tears or other conditions that coincide with the SLAP lesion.
 Arthroscopic, minimally invasive surgery is optimal because it allows the surgeon to see inside of the joint with a small camera and utilize tiny tools that fit through small incisions.
 The surgeon can see exactly where the tears are and decide if they can be treated by removing a small portion of the labrum (shaving it down) or by suturing the tears to close the injured areas.
 In some cases, the bicep tendon may need to be released to relieve pain.